AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## Can one product code support images in different regions?

-Yes, one product code can support images in different regions as long as the regions already support the images.
+Yes, one product code can support images in different regions if the regions already support the images.

 ## I bought 100 images that have the same product code.
 Can I use the images within all regions?

 Alibaba Cloud Marketplace images are region-specific.
 If you want to use an image within a specific region, you must purchase the image in that region.

 ## After I select I/O Optimized, I cannot select Alibaba Cloud Marketplace images when I purchase an ECS instance.
-What is the cause and how can I resolve this problem?
+What is the cause and how can I solve this problem?

 View the details about and solution to this problem.